 How to Protect Yourself

-Protecting yourself on a public Wi-Fi network can be relatively easy if the correct steps are taken.
+Protecting yourself on a public Wi-Fi network can be relatively easy if you take the correct steps.
 Here are a few tips you should keep in mind to ensure your data is safe.

 Maintain Good Internet Hygiene